-- The Sigfried and Janet Weis Center for Research, established with a philanthropic gift in 1987, focuses on basic research on the molecular and cellular basis of diseases and on translational research, and in particular genomic medicine.
+- The Sigfried and Janet Weis Center for Research,focuses on laboratory-based research on the molecular and cellular basis of diseases and on translational research, and in particular genomic medicine.

-- The Geisinger Center for Health Research, founded in 2003, advances outcomes and population-based research and devises new models of care to improve the efficiency and quality of care to patients.
+- The Geisinger Center for Health Research advances outcomes and population-based research and devises new models of care to improve the efficiency and quality of care to patients.

 - Geisinger's membership with the HMO Research Network, a consortium that fosters and supports population-based research collaboration,

 - Research affiliations with Johns Hopkins University through the Environmental Health Institute as well as a project funded by a grant from NIH with the Johns Hopkins Global Center on Childhood Obesity.